SamiP7/TiraLab-ChessBot2020/documentation/structure.md

 ### Board

 Board as the name suggest, gives us the chess board which is represented as a String array.
 From here we paste the moves on the board which other classes use to check things like moves that they can make, what the opponent can make and so on.
+We can also undo the latest move from here.

 ### Bot